 Think Beyond for marketing mentorship and skills training

 Attracting and retaining top marketing talent is a business challenge.
 Currently, 23% of marketers identify “training our team” as a top marketing challenge, followed by “hiring top talent” at 22% .
 These numbers look set to only increase in a post-Brexit UK.

-Think Beyond is a marketing management consultancy that partners with marketing teams across Cheshire, the North West and beyond.
+Think Beyond is a marketing consultancy agency that partners with marketing teams across Cheshire, the North West and beyond.
 We deliver bespoke marketing skills and leadership training workshops.
 Our CIM qualified marketers help businesses to upskill their workforce e.g. marketing strategy, marketing plans, social media and full leadership training support to aspiring or current managers.
 Our aim is to add value to your team and accelerate your marketing potential through effective marketing skills training.

 Think Beyond also offers mentoring opportunities via CIM to develop marketing talent, support women in business and give back.

 Contact the Think Beyond experts today

 Find out how Think Beyond can partner with you by getting in touch with one of our Chartered Marketers today.
 We design bespoke training courses and deliver tailored workshops to small groups for the best experience for the trainees.